CCurl/BoardForth/README.md

     - Open the Arduino software IDE.
     - Load file bf/bf.ino.
     - Select the proper COM port and target board.
-    - Change the following #defines in defs.h to appropriate values for the target board.
+    - Change the following #defines in defs.h to appropriate values for the target board (I use these for the XIAO).
         - #define DICT_SZ (24*1024)
         - #define STK_SZ 32
         - #define TIB_SZ 0x0080
+    - To include HID device support, uncomment out the #define __GAMEPAD__ line
+        - Note that this requires that the HID-Project is installed (use Sketch->Library to install it)
+    - Set the #define theSerial appropriately.
+Some boards use Serial, others use SerialUSB.
     - Press the [Verify] button (<ctrl>-R).

-To deploy the VM to the development board:
+To deploy the BoartForth to the development board:

     - Follow the steps from above, but use the [Upload] button (<ctrl>-U) instead.